Szymon-Czuszek/SAS-Data-Science/README.md

 3. **height**: Represents the height of the guardian.

 The data is read from the "cards" section using the INFILE statement with a specified delimiter (`,`).
 The `dsd` option is also used, which stands for "Delimiter-Sensitive Data".
 This option treats consecutive delimiters as separate, empty fields.
 In this case, it allows the code to properly handle the data where the delimiter is a comma, and there are no missing values for some variables.
+## SAS Data Processing Example: "custom_dataset" Dataset

+This SAS code snippet demonstrates the creation of a dataset named "custom_dataset" containing information about individuals.
+The dataset has six variables:

+1. **region**: Represents the region where the individual resides.
+2. **first**: Indicates the first name of the individual.
+3. **last**: Represents the last name of the individual.
+4. **sex**: Indicates the sex of the individual (M for male, F for female).
+5. **years**: Represents the age of the individual.
+6. **mass**: Indicates the mass of the individual.

+The data is entered using the `cards` section, where each line represents information about an individual, including their region, first name, last name, sex, age, and mass.
+Additionally, there is a conditional statement that deletes observations where the region is 'Midwest'.

+Explanation:
+The custom_dataset dataset is structured to store information about individuals, including their region of residence, name, sex, age, and mass.
+The @ symbol in the input statement indicates that SAS should hold the input pointer at the current line after reading the value.
+This allows for reading multiple variables from the same line of data without advancing to the next line.
+The data is manually entered using the input statement followed by the cards section, where each line represents information about an individual.
+A conditional statement is used to delete observations where the region is 'Midwest', demonstrating data manipulation capabilities in SAS.
+This example serves as a template for creating datasets to manage information about individuals, which can be valuable for various analytical and reporting purposes in SAS.
+This code snippet provides a straightforward way to create and manipulate a dataset containing information about individuals, enabling further analysis or visualization tasks in SAS.

 ## Usage